HHSCS/Info/darules.md

 ---------------------
 <!--TODO: Eventually define officer roles and their duties, as well as how they are appointed-->

 In the initial year of this club, the club's founder, [Michael Hulet](http://github.com/raysarebest), shall act as President, making all executive decisions for the club.
-As the year marches on, it shall be determined what offices are strictly necessary to maintain, and members to fill those offices shall be appointed by the President, and this constitution will thereby be edited to list those positions.
+As the year marches on, it shall be determined what offices and committees are strictly necessary to maintain, and members to fill those offices or committees shall be appointed by the President, and this constitution will thereby be edited to list those positions.

 ##### Impeachment: #####
 <!--TODO: There's a >0 chance that there will be online voting for this club in the near future.
 This section will have to be edited-->